QianRuan/histruct/README.md

 ```

 ## Root directory
+### Please find links in Downloads
-- ./data_cnndm: the preprocessed cnndm data saved in this folder
+- ./data_cnndm: save the preprocessed cnndm data in this folder
-- ./data_pubmed: the preprocessed pubmed data saved in this folder, the STE and classified STE in ./data_pubmed/data_pubmed_raw
+- ./data_pubmed: save the preprocessed pubmed data in this folder, the STE and classified STE in ./data_pubmed/data_pubmed_raw
-- ./data_arxiv: the preprocessed arxiv data saved in this folder, the STE and classified STE in ./data_arxiv/data_arxiv_raw
+- ./data_arxiv: save the preprocessed arxiv data in this folder, the STE and classified STE in ./data_arxiv/data_arxiv_raw
-- ./histruct: the github repository dowloaded in this folder
+- ./histruct: unzip the github repository in this folder
-- ./models: the trained models saved in this folder
+- ./models: the trained models are automaticcaly saved in this folder

 ## Training and evaluation